Skip to content

 黄色(huánɡ sè

-Yellow was once associated with the emperor, but its meaning has since changed.
-Yellow became associated with pornography due to the rise of yellow journalism.
+Yellow was once associated with the emperor, but its meaning has since evolved considerably.
+Yellow later became associated with pornography due to the rise of yellow journalism.
 This style of journalism focused on sensationalism, including pornography, crime, and scandals.

 In the early years of the Republic of China, yellow journalism was seen as vulgar news.
 Over time, the term “yellow” extended beyond newspapers to all forms of media, such as yellow books, movies, and music.
 Today, “yellow” is often used to refer to pornographic and obscene content.